It is important for individuals to know Lewy body dementia stages, especially if you or a loved one is affected by the condition.

 Many at times a person may function well one day and the next, they experience intense and abrupt memory loss.
 This can be quite puzzling to people around them, as this may also happen in a single day.

-Understanding the fluctuation aspect of the disease is helpful to the person with the disease and those around them as well.
+Understanding the fluctuation aspect of the disease is helpful to the person with the condition and those around them as well.

 This way, a person will not feel like the affected individual is pretending to forget or like they have moved from one stage of the disease to the next.